skillrepos/diy-gen-ai/labs.md

 9. Now, let's see how we can try this model out with no setup on our part.
 Go back to the *Model card* tab, and scroll down to the *Resources and Technical Documentation* section.
 Under that, select the entry for *Phi-3 on Azure AI Studio*.
 ![Invoking model on Azure AI Studio](./images/dga54.png?raw=true "Invoking the model on Azure AI Studio")

 10. This will start up a separate browser instance of Azure AI Studio with the model loaded so you can query it.
 In the prompt area, enter in a prompt to have the AI describe a picture.
 You can upload one, enter the URL of one on the web, or use the example one suggested below.
 After you submit your prompt, the model should return a description of the photo.
+(If you get a response like *"Sorry I can't assist with that."*, refresh the page and try again.)
 ```
 Describe the image at https://media.istockphoto.com/id/1364253107/photo/dog-and-cat-as-best-friends-looking-out-the-window-together.jpg?s=2048x2048&w=is&k=20&c=Do171m5e2DbPIlWDs1JfHn-g8Et_Hxb2AskHg4cRYY4=
 ```